Skip to main content

 a) State budget via system of parity taxes:

-• eligibility of activities and choice of priority target group is fully on decision of local and regional parliaments according to their needs and priorities.
+Eligibility of activities and choice of priority target group is fully dependent on the decision of local and regional parliaments according to their needs and priorities.

-b) Programmes for Youth - Grant Scheme, MESRS
+b) Programmes for Youth - Grant Scheme, MERDY

 d) EU funds